Pennsylvania Rental Agreement

 • Lease Termination – Pennsylvania lets tenants terminate a month-to-month lease with 15 days of advance notice.
 A fixed-term lease usually can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.

 • Rent Increases and Fees – Pennsylvania landlords can raise rent by any amount, whenever they want, with no particular requirements for justification or advance notice, although local jurisdictions can create their own rules on this topic.
 The state does not cap fees charged by landlords. as long as they are “reasonable.”
-Returned check fees have a $50 cap.
+Returned check fees have a $50 cap unless the landlord is directly passing on financial institution charges above that amount.

 • Landlord Entry – Pennsylvania landlords may enter rental property for purposes reasonably related to the tenancy, such as maintenance and inspections.
 The state does not specify entry requirements, which means that a landlord can enter at reasonable times of day using reasonable advance notice (customarily at least 24 hours), unless the lease agrees otherwise.
 Entry requirements are temporarily suspended in emergency situations.
 Local jurisdictions in Pennsylvania can make their own policies about landlord entry.